 RETURNING VOLUNTEERS: You will be given your volunteer wristband when you check in for your first shift or a free show.
 You have access to all shows and concerts free of charge including those that happen BEFORE your first shift!

-• Volunteer Village is located on Block V, between our Bike Park and the Holocaust War Monument
+• Volunteer Village is located on Block V (on Booth, across from the festival), between our Bike Park and the Holocaust War Monument

-• located beside the festival site, Volunteer Village is a space exclusively for volunteers
+• located across from the festival site, Volunteer Village is a space exclusively for volunteers

-• inside the space are a number of amenities available for the volunteers, including a sitting area, private washroom facilities, bag check, massage tent, and Outdoor Blues Café
+• inside the space are a number of amenities available for the volunteers, including a sitting area, private washroom facilities, bag check, and Outdoor Blues Café

 Bag & Coat Check (Volunteer Ambassadors & Bag Check)